basarat/typescript-book/docs/for...of.md

 Use `for...of` only for stuff that *you know* to be an array or a string.
 Note that this limitation might be removed in a future version of TypeScript.

 #### Summary
 You would be surprised at how many times you will be iterating over the elements of an array.
 The next time you find yourself doing that, give `for...of` a go.
-You might just make the next person who reviews you code happy.
+You might just make the next person who reviews your code happy.

 {% include "footer.md" %}